Curriculum and Instructional Programs

 Jump-Start Kindergarten focuses on readiness skills (i.e., listening and following instructions) that ease a child’s transition into kindergarten.
 Activities address literacy, numeracy, and readiness skills.

-The Academic Summer School program is for students currently in grades Kindergarten–7 who need additional support and practice in reading and writing.
+The Academic Summer School program is for students currently in grades Kindergarten–7th grade who need additional support.
 Because the program is intensive, regular attendance is encouraged.

-The District sends information regarding summer school classes and registration to parents in the spring.
-Walk-in and mail-in registration take place during March and April.
+The district sends information regarding summer school classes and registration to parents in the spring.
+Registration takes place during March and April.
 Enrollment forms are processed on a first-come, first-served basis.
-Out-of-District students will be considered after in-District registration has been completed.

-Other programs may be offered by invitation to select students, including support for students identified as ELL or students in the biliteracy program.
+Other programs may be offered by invitation to select students, including support for students identified as ELL.

 Extended School Year Program (ESY) for Students with Disabilities

-Extended school year programs for students with disabilities shall be developed based upon the student’s individual needs as determined by the student’s IEP team.
+Extended school year programs for students with disabilities shall be developed based on the student’s individual needs as determined by the student’s IEP team.